-As far as clothing maintenance goes, packing and transporting men’s suit and sports jackets is pretty high on the list of aggravating tasks.
+Gents, do you know how to fold a suit jacket?
+As far as aggravating clothing maintenance goes, packing and transporting suits is pretty high on the list.

-A good wool jacket combines two major problems when it’s not on your shoulders: it’s bulky, and it’s vulnerable to permanent creasing if a fold gets pressed into the fabric.
+A good wool jacket combines two major problems when it's not on your shoulders.
+First, it's bulky.
+Second, it's vulnerable to permanent creasing if a fold gets pressed into the fabric.

-This one does involve a large fold down the center of the jacket, meaning it’s not quite as crease-proof as a good roll.
+This one does involve a large fold down the center of the jacket.
+That means it's not quite as crease-proof as a good roll.

 That said, you often have to fold a jacket to get it into a suitcase — especially when space is very limited — and a flat fold is sometimes the only way to go.
 This one's better than most, and reduces the number of folds that aren't on seams to one.

 Basically, you gently work one shoulder inside-out, then tuck the other shoulder into it, seam against seam.
 The sleeves lie straight down the jacket, one on top of the other, and the breast panels (with their linings turned outward) sandwich the whole thing.
 Then you fold it in half from the bottom and pack it away.

 This one's good for when you need a flatter fold than a roll and the jacket is going to be stowed for a while.
 If you're good about not stacking too much weight on it, the crease down the middle shouldn't set, and you've got the jacket lining protecting the outside of the jacket from any wear or tear.

 Its big disadvantage, other than the single fold that can potentially crease, is that it can take a couple tries to get it right, and that you generally need a clean flat surface to do it on.
 It can be done standing and holding the jacket, but it's tricky.